 As the International Monetary Fund explains, long-lasting inflation results from an imbalance between the money supply and the size of the economy.
 An overabundance of money reduces its purchasing power and drives up prices.
 Inflation is the result.

 An imbalance between the supply of goods and services and demand for those goods and services can also cause inflation.

 A look at the real-world economy can help explain this phenomenon in more understandable terms.

 Supply Chain Shortages

-Throughout 2022, supply chain shortages around the globe have made headlines.
-In particular, shortages in computer chips and other automobile parts have slowed the production of cars.
-This has created a shortage of autos, with the supply falling below the level of demand.
-As a result, car prices have shot up in 2022, with many manufacturers charging sticker price or even more for their vehicles.
+Global supply chain shortages made headlines throughout 2022.
+In particular, shortages in computer chips and other automobile parts slowed the production of cars.
+This created a shortage of autos, with the supply falling below the level of demand.
+As a result, car prices shot up in 2022, and many dealers charged sticker price or even more for their vehicles.